-Congratulations, you’ve chosen a field with a wide variety of job options that will suit your personal career objectives and meet your financial goals.
 With a bachelor’s degree in health sciences and health care administration, you’re in a very good place.
 The job market is full of possibilities ranging from rehabilitation centers to health insurance companies.
 Finding your niche may not happen immediately – some people work in two or three different environments within their field before finding the right career.
-Here is a quick rundown of several workplace options you have to consider:
+Here’s a list of Bachelor of Science job opportunities you may want to consider:

 • Duties: Administrators at psychiatric rehabilitation clinics are responsible for overseeing all tasks related to inpatient and outpatient mental health care.
 Charting, managing medication dispensaries and diffusing difficult situations between patients are all common duties.

 • Environment: These professionals work in inpatient or outpatient facilities, many of which are affiliated with hospitals.
 Expect a fast-paced environment that requires multi-tasking and quick decision-making.